openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.influxdb/README.md

 | db       | openhab |    No    | name of the database |
 | retentionPolicy | autogen |  No | name of the retentionPolicy.
 Please note starting with InfluxDB >= 1.0, the default retention policy name is no longer `default` but `autogen`. |

-All item- and event-related configuration is defined in either the file `persistence/influxdb.persist`.
+All item- and event-related configuration is defined in the file `persistence/influxdb.persist`.